Vehicle registration plates of Romania: Historical military plates

 This system was subsequently abolished and all military vehicles switched to the prefix A (for Armată, Armed forces) in front of the registered numbers, which start at 100.
 Numbers smaller than 10,000 tend to be reserved for cars.

 Old diplomatic plates

-Until 1956 these were standard plates, with "CD" prefix attached to them.
-In 1956 oval and square plates were introduced, oval for CD (Corps Diplomatique) and square for TC (auxiliary staff).
-CD or TC went above a three- or four-digit number.
+In the inter-war period these were standard plates, with "CD" prefix attached to them.
+By 1951 oval diplomatic plates were introduced, with CD (Corps Diplomatique) in red above a three- or four- digit number, in black.
+By 1965 square plates for TC (auxiliary staff) were also being issued.
 In the early years (at least up till 1959), CD plates had the year at the bottom, in small lettering.

 Citizen of Honor

 In the pre-1968 system, "CO" (Cetățean de Onoare, Citizen of Honor) was occasionally seen on private cars before 1941.

 Traffic monitoring

 Vehicles belonging to traffic monitoring service had a plate with the text "Controlul circulaţiei" (Traffic monitoring) and a serial number.

 Transnistria

 Wartime Transnistria occupied by Romanian forces briefly had its own special plates.
 These began Tr-number-regional suffix.
-Thus, the Cadillac of the regional administrator had Tr-1-Ods (for Odessa).
+Thus, the Cadillac of the regional administrator had Tr-1-Ods (for Odesa).
 These numbers were very short-lived.